 The flying styles of the hawk versus that of the falcon reflect how their wings are made for different purposes.
 The hawk flutters slowly while flying in circles or, alternately, briefly flaps and then glides.

 A typical falcon can fly up to 60 miles per hour whereas a hawk does just under 40 miles.
-A falcon tears prey apart using its beak, while hawks attack using its talons or claws.
+A falcon tears prey apart using its beak, while hawks attack using their talons or claws.
 A falcon’s wings appear long and thin, while a hawk’s wings look wider and rounded out.

 The falcon’s wings are best for high-speed stopping and diving, so you’ll see rapid, brief, but powerful flapping, and speeds of over 100 miles per hour, with the peregrine falcon can dive at 180 to 200 miles per hour.